Face financial hardship during the holidays without guilt or shame

 We give one another gifts to show appreciation and love, and we can do this without going into debt.

 1. Give thoughtful gifts of time.
 Offer to put together a family photo album or finish a project that’s been lingering.
-Learn to play your partner’s favorite song on your guitar.
+Learn to play your partner’s favorite song on the guitar.
 Write a poem or make something personal.
 If you want to buy gifts, a white elephant or secret Santa gift exchange can be fun and affordable.

 2. Enjoy one another’s company.
 “Slow down the pace, make room for playing games, baking together, preparing a holiday meal where everyone gets to choose one dish they will make,” Bradley suggests.
 “Be in nature together.
 Go for a walk in the woods or a park ending with a holiday picnic.
 Sharing time together is the focus.”